goatonabicycle/things-on-this-page/README.md

 ## Mouse (Change this to "input" to cover key press events as well?)

-- Cursor quadrant spent most time in.
+x Cursor quadrant spent most time in.

 - Mouse click and movement heatmap.
 - Add directional information to the currrent total scroll distance.
 - Mouse clicks can be more specific (middle, right.)